tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 | `productSearchTerm` | The search term to use for a Happy Path | User supplied: Example `Coffee` |
 | `currencyIsoCode` | The currency code for the cart. | User supplied: Example `USD` for United States Dollar |

-Consult the Partner Learning Camp B2B Commerce curriculum and course documentation for additional details.
+Please consult the Partner Learning Camp B2B Commerce curriculum and course documentation for additional details.

+Enjoy the collection!
+- Tom Zarr (tzarr@salesforce.com) September, 2023